 Snorkeling through the lava tunnels we saw a few sharks and turtles as well, but it was mostly to appreciate the underwater landscape.
 Seeing these tunnels that were formed by the volcanic explosions millions of years ago gives an immediate appreciation for how the islands came into existence.

 We only stayed here for about 30 minutes prior to returning to the boat for a freshwater “shower” and lunch.
 Lunch was simple tuna sandwiches and warming herbal tea which was incredibly welcome after being in the chilly water all morning!

 After warming up and filling our bellies, we put our shoes back on to walk on top of the lava!
 Our guide took us to see two blue-footed boobies.
 One had just laid two eggs and her mate was keeping close watch nearby.
 A bit further away, was a baby blue footed boobie.
 It was too early to tell whether it was male or female – they tell by the noises they make – and the blue feet had yet to come in.
 As the boobies age, their feet turn a deeper blue due to their food.
 We did not get to see a boobie dance, but seeing the budding family more than made up for it!

 Check out the Blue Footed Boobies Mating dance!
 I’ll just have to go back to the Galapagos to see it!

-We walked a bit more on top of the tunnels, catching a glimpse of a turtle swimming by, as our guide described how the tunnels were formed.
-The landscape here looks like dessert with the cactus sprouting up, mixed with volcano from the lava formations, mixed with tropical water (although it’s not tropical at all).
+We walked a bit more on top of the tunnels, catching a glimpse of a turtle swimming by.
+The landscape here looks like a desert with the cactus sprouting up, mixed with volcano from the lava formations, mixed with tropical water (although it’s not tropical at all).
 It really felt like I was on a different planet.
 Unfortunately, our time had come to an end, so we headed back to the boat for a trip home.